 Paul has a BASc in Electrical Engineering with Computer Science Electives (EE/CSE) from the University of Waterloo and a diploma in Watchmaking from George Brown College.
 After graduation he began working at the University of Waterloo with the Engineering Education Research Centre and, subsequently, the Engineering Computing department.

 Over his years on campus, Paul has served as President, Producer and Chief Scriptwriter of the annual FASS musical production, Chief Centurion of the Warriors Band, member of the legendary Varsity Briefcase Drill Team, President of the University of Waterloo Staff Association, Honorary Chair for Staff of the University’s Keystone Campaign, and co-chair of Keystone’s annual picnic.
-Currently, he sits on the Faculty of Environment’s HeForShe committee.
-Off campus, Paul has served as the President of the Waterloo Concert Band (Clarinet, Bass Clarinet), and is the current Chair of the Waterloo Park Advisory Committee of Council.
+Off campus, Paul has served as the President of the Waterloo Concert Band (Clarinet, Bass Clarinet), and is a past Chair of the Waterloo Park Advisory Committee of Council.

 He provides support for the other courses in the “Museum sequence,” INTEG 320 and INTEG 321, in preparation for the annual Knowledge Integration eXhibition (KIX).
 Within the department, he also provides student support for the KI Works program.
 Paul has been nominated twice for a Distinguished Teaching Award and short-listed once, but would be delighted to accept Miss Congeniality.

 His interests include 3D printing, web-scripting, prototyping, problem-solving and all manner of “fixing things.”